 Paid vacations are sweet!
 But that “job jail” benefit comes with a price: the cubicles, corporate politics, company inflexibility and the like.
-Really, your schedule with a regular job is not your own!
+Think about it — your schedule with a regular job is not your own!
 At DurangoSpace, we have coworking-Holidays!
-Compare the fixed-place working environment to coworking, where independent professionals, remote telecommuters, flexible workgroups, or virtual teams can work anytime, and (in some cases) from anywhere.
+Compare the fixed-place working environment to coworking, where independent professionals, remote telecommuters, flexible workgroups, or virtual teams can work anytime, and (in most cases) from anywhere.
+Now that is flexibility!

 So back to the paid holidays.
 We have all enjoyed paid time off.
 But many of us dread the downside costs of “having to be at the office” and going to the “must attend” staff meetings.
-Instead we have been fortunate enough to move into the new workspace(s)…this new workspace includes coworking, home offices, working on the road and being members of virtual teams.
+Instead, as coworkers we have been fortunate enough to move into the new workspace(s)…this new workspace includes coworking, home offices, working on the road and being members of virtual teams.
 This is the new world of work.

 So while my friends and neighbors enjoy a paid holiday (and who wouldn’t), I don’t dread all the other days of the week.
 In fact, it is a great fun to join in my local coworking community each day.
 Well, on the days that I’m here coworking!
-In fact, I’m headed out for some hiking, or some cross-country skiing and time with family over the Holidays, combined with some coworking in between!
-Or maybe the work on my iPad is sandwiched between my morning hike and afternoon nap!
+In fact, I’m headed out for some hiking, or some cross-country skiing and time with family over the Holidays, combined with some coworking (as needed) in between!
+Or maybe checking e-mail on my iPad that is sandwiched between my morning bike ride and afternoon nap!
 A work/play schedule of my own making!
 Why not?
 This is Durango!

 Jasper Welch, co-founder, DurangoSpace, Durango, CO USA